Karen B. DeSalvo, M.D., M.P.H., M.Sc.

 National Coordinator for Health Information Technology

-Dr. Karen DeSalvo is a physician who has focused her career toward improving access to affordable, high quality care for all people with a focus on vulnerable populations and to improving overall health.
+Dr. Karen DeSalvo, the Acting Assistant Secretary for Health in the U.S. Department of Health and Human Services, is a physician who has focused her career toward improving access to affordable, high quality care for all people, especially vulnerable populations, and promoting overall health.
 She has done this through direct patient care, medical education, policy and administrative roles, research, and public service.

-Before joining the U.S. Department of Health and Human Services, she was Health Commissioner for the City of New Orleans, and New Orleans Mayor Mitchell Landrieu’s Senior Health Policy Advisor.
-While there she transformed the outmoded health department, one that has since achieved national accreditation, and restored health care to devastated areas of the city, including leading the establishment of a public hospital.
+Before joining the U.S. Department of Health and Human Services, she was Health Commissioner for the City of New Orleans, and Senior Health Policy Advisor to New Orleans Mayor Mitchell Landrieu.
+While there, she transformed the outmoded health department to one that has since achieved national accreditation, and restored health care to devastated areas of the city, including leading the establishment of a public hospital.

-She earned her Medical Doctorate and Master’s in Public Health from Tulane University, and Master's in Clinical Epidemiology from Harvard School of Public Health.
+Dr. DeSalvo earned her Medical Doctorate and Master’s in Public Health from Tulane University, and Master's in Clinical Epidemiology from Harvard School of Public Health.
 She has an honorary doctorate from her alumnus institution, Suffolk University.